HEnquist/pycamilladsp/README.md

 ```

 ### Classes
-All communication functionality is provided by the class CamillaConnection.
+All communication functionality is provided by the class CamillaC.
 The contructor accepts two arguments: host and port.
 ```
 CamillaConnection(host, port)
 ```